oppia/oppia-web-developer-docs/Migrating-End-to-End-Tests-to-Async-Await.md

 ### Migrate by File

+We estimate migrating a file will take 0.5 - 1 hours.

 * Read "Introduction to Async-Await"
 * Read "Migrating Common Patterns"
 * Claim an available file from the PR [#9267](https://github.com/oppia/oppia/pull/9267) under `protractor_utils/`